Kasia307584/argent_bank-app--frontend/README.md

 Users should be able to:

 - Log in to the application
-- See thier welcoming page when loged in
+- See their welcoming page when loged in
 - Edit their personal informations and save them to a database
 - Log out from the application